library

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit when-to-use guidance: 'Surface this immediately whenever the user signals self-harm or imminent danger.'
-It leaves no ambiguity about the tool's critical purpose.
+It provides explicit when-to-use guidance: 'Surface this immediately whenever the user signals self-harm or imminent danger.'
+This is a clear triggering condition and, given the sibling tools are unrelated, no alternative tool is needed for crisis situations.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.